odino/react-in-1000-words/README.md

 You'd probably have a better time here by being already familiar with JS and ES6, but I wrote this small guide to be easily digested by anyone who has a bit of programming background.
-I won't go into the details of what JSX is, what id the virtual DOM and so on as these are left to the reader: the main idea behind this tutorial is to be able to understand React's ideas and functionalities without having to take a deep dive.
+I won't go into the details of what JSX is, what is the virtual DOM and so on as these are left to the reader: the main idea behind this tutorial is to be able to understand React's ideas and functionalities without having to take a deep dive.